reliablyhq/documentation/docs/getting-started/install/index.md

 [kubectl-plugin]: /getting-started/kubectl-plugin/

-See the  [Installation Details][install-detail] section for more detailed installation instructions, including instructions for Windows users.
+See the  [Installation Details][install-detail] section for more detailed instructions, including guidance for Windows users.

 [install-detail]: #installation-details